jandr003/Beyond-The-Era-Echoes-In-The-Past/README.md

 **Current Status: ⏸️ On Hold**

-Development of the project is currently on hold.
-The project may be continued and further developed in the future.
+Development is currently on hold and the project is not actively being worked on at this time.
+Further development will resume once the project is ready to move forward

 ## ⚠️ Disclaimer